cran-task-views/MissingData/MissingData.md

     outcomes is provided in `r pkg("metasens")` and `r pkg("NMADiagT")` provides a Bayesian analysis using network meta-analysis of dose response studies in which MNAR missing values are accounted for.
+-   *Sensitivity analysis* and confidence intervals with non-ignorable missingness patterns are handled in `r pkg("ui")`.
 -   *Outlier detection* (and robust analysis) in the presence of missing values is implemented in `r pkg("GSE")` and `r pkg("rrcovNA")`.
 -   *ROC estimation* in the presence of missing values is available in